pyinvoke/invoke/sites/docs/concepts/context.rst

 tasks when they execute or instantiated and used by hand.
 The context is the primary API endpoint, offering methods which honor the current state (such as `.Context.run`) as well as access to that state itself.

+..
+TODO: consolidate this with something else now that it's smaller